Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Limitations

 \section{Limitations}

-While PA-Tool effectively reduces schema misalignment errors by 80\%, it shows more modest improvements for functional confusion and context understanding errors, indicating that schema optimization alone cannot address all failure modes.
+PA-Tool primarily targets SLMs, where schema misalignment is a dominant failure mode, and consistently improves performance in this regime.
+As model capacity increases, schema misalignment becomes less severe due to stronger reasoning abilities, and gains naturally diminish.
+This reflects the reduced prevalence of the target problem rather than a limitation of the approach itself; even at larger scales, PA-Tool provides meaningful improvements in settings where misalignment compounds, such as multi-tool composition tasks (e.g., GPT-4.1-mini gains 12\% on MetaTool Multi-tool).

 Our reliance on peakedness as an alignment signal assumes this metric reliably indicates pretraining familiarity.
 While validated across our experiments, this relationship may vary for models with substantially different training distributions.
-Additionally, our evaluation focuses on English-language schemas; the effectiveness of character-level similarity metrics may differ for non-Latin scripts or morphologically complex languages.
-PA-Tool incurs one-time computational overhead from candidate generation and evaluation.
-While negligible compared to fine-tuning, this cost could become significant for tool libraries with thousands of components.
+Additionally, our evaluation focuses on English-language schemas; the effectiveness of character-level metrics may differ for non-Latin scripts or morphologically complex languages.

+PA-Tool operates on tool and parameter names, leaving descriptions unchanged.
+Extending the peakedness mechanism to descriptions risks semantic drift, where the generated description may diverge from the tool's actual functionality.
+Separately, PA-Tool is compatible with description enhancement approaches that operate on an orthogonal axis.
+As demonstrated in our EasyTool and EasyTool with PA-Tool experiments (\S\ref{sec:integration_with_trainingfree}), combining PA-Tool with description enhancement yields complementary gains, suggesting that integration with interaction-driven description refinement methods~\citep{qu2025from, wang-etal-2024-llms-imaginarium, fang-etal-2025-play2prompt} is a promising direction that we leave to future work.